SamEshaia/Azure-Compute-and-Networking/README.md

 # Azure-Compute-and-Networking
-This Azure Compute and Networking Guide shows the examination of network traffic analysis between two Azure Virtual Machines using Wireshark and experiment with Network Security Groups
+This Azure Compute and Networking Project shows the examination of network traffic analysis between two Azure Virtual Machines using Wireshark and experiment with Network Security Groups
  <section id="header-section">
   <h1>Environments and Technologies Used</h1>
   <ul>